pwall567/pipelines/README.md

 world, the most frequently-used characters are identical, and it is only when a special character is encountered that the decoder can attempt to infer the character set being used.

-`DynamicDecoder` will check whether a special character sequence is valid UTF-8, and if so, it wil switch to that character set for the remainder of the stream.
+`DynamicDecoder` will check whether a special character sequence is valid UTF-8, and if so, it will switch to that character set for the remainder of the stream.
 If the character sequence is not valid UTF-8, the decoder will switch to Windows-1252 (which is in effect a superset of ISO-8859-1, so that character set will be covered too).